 Students changing majors must meet the requirements listed in this handbook and in the MSU Bulletin that is current at the time they make the change.

-To initiate a change of major or concentration within the CFR, a student must complete a Change of Major form and meet admission requirements for the chosen major to which he or she wishes to change.
-These forms are available in the Office of Student Services, Thompson Hall 129.
+To initiate a change of major or concentration within the CFR, a student must complete a Change of Major e-form and meet admission requirements for the chosen major to which he or she wishes to change.

 CLASS ATTENDANCE